abdelrahman-mh/age-calculator/README.md

 ## Usage

-You need to close the App first
+You need to clone the App first

 - Run dev server: